On orthogonal polar spaces: Introduction

-Note that if $\cQ$ has $\dim(\mathrm{Rad}(f))=[\KK:\KK^2]<\infty$, where $\KK^2=\{a^2\colon a\in \KK\}$, then $\cQ$ is parabolic, see Corollary~\ref{c:cpp}, but the converse is not true, i.e. there exist parabolic spaces (i.e. such that $\mathrm{Rad}(f)=V_0$) with $\dim(\mathrm{Rad}(f))<[\KK:\KK^2].$ \end{remark}
+Note that if $\cQ$ has $\dim(\mathrm{Rad}(f))=[\KK:\KK^2]<\infty$, where $\KK^2=\{a^2\colon a\in \KK\}$, then $\cQ$ is parabolic, see Corollary~\ref{c:cpp}, but the converse is not true, i.e.\ there exist parabolic spaces (i.e.\ such that $\mathrm{Rad}(f)=V_0$) with $\dim(\mathrm{Rad}(f))<[\KK:\KK^2]$. \end{remark}

 \paragraph{Structure of the paper} In Section~\ref{Prelim} we will give some basics on embeddable polar spaces recalling the definitions and the relevant results from the literature.
 We will also set the notation.
-In Section~\ref{hyperb lines} we will focus on hyperbolic lines of $\cP$ thus proving Theorem~\ref{thm hyperb lines}.
-In Section ~\ref{sec 3} we will characterize the elliptic gap and we will prove Theorem~\ref{m:1}.
-In Section~\ref{parabolic gap} we will focus on the parabolic gap proving Theorem~\ref{m:2} and we will characterize the parabolic polar spaces.
+In Section~\ref{hyperb lines} we shall focus on hyperbolic lines of $\cP$ thus proving Theorem~\ref{thm hyperb lines}.
+In Section~\ref{sec 3} we shall characterize the elliptic gap and we will prove Theorem~\ref{m:1}.
+In Section~\ref{parabolic gap} we shall focus on the parabolic gap proving Theorem~\ref{m:2} and we shall characterize the parabolic polar spaces.